Locally Grown,

 Fresh local flowers smell lovely because they are grown, harvested, and delivered to your vase within hours to a few days.
 It’s why so many people appreciate and value the quality and experience of local flowers.

-They Are Good for the Planet.
+Good for the Planet

 Our farm practices are good for the planet and pollinators like bees and butterflies.
 We grow organically and don’t use pesticides on our flowers.

-Where do you grow, and can I visit your farm?
+Where do you grow and can I visit your farm?

 I love talking with folks about local flowers and the impact purchases have on small businesses, the planet, and our community.

-Our indoor winter tulips and spring field tulips are grown
+Our indoor winter tulips and spring field tulips are grown in Marblehead, Massachusetts.

-Thanks to the kindness of Susan and Jan at Five Foot Flower Farm, spring field tulips are grown in raised beds on their
+Thanks to the kindness of Susan and Jan at Five Foot Flower Farm, spring field tulips are grown in raised beds on their private property in Marblehead.

 I’m so grateful for their trust in me to be a good steward of their property, where they grow hundreds of beautiful flowers for summer and fall bouquets on Saturday’s in support of the Pan Mass Challenge.